Patryk-Janowski/heartbleed/README.md

 } HeartbeatMessage;
 ```

 The first field (1 byte) of the packet is the type information, and the second field (2 bytes) is the payload length, followed by the actual payload and paddings.
 The size of the payload should be the same as the value in the payload length field, but in the attack scenario, payload length can be set to a different value.
-The following code snippet shows how the server copies the data from the request packet to the response packet.

 #### 2. Find faulty line in code below